-If you have just moved house, you will have probably registered with your local water company (if you haven’t we can do that for you!).
-However, you may be wondering what is next and how will I be billed for using water?
+If you have just moved house, you will have probably registered with your local water company (and if you haven’t, we can do that for you!).
+However, you may be wondering what is next and how will I be charged for water?
 If so, you are in the right place.

 How will I be billed for water?